Updates

 Reach the Arabian Peninsula

-• Hosted an Arabian Peninsula Interest Night with 70+ people in attendance and multiple outreach meetings
+• Hosted an Arabian Peninsula Interest Night with 70+ attendees.

 Changing Lives at Camp